 See recipe card for quantities.

-- Wash and dry your sunchokes, removing all dirt and any extra growths from roots.
+Wash and dry your sunchokes, removing all dirt and any extra growths from roots.
+Prepare them just as you would a potato.

 Try dipping your sunchokes in hummus, tzatziki sauce, or drizzle with olive oil after roasting.

 Bigger sunchokes are easier to cut evenly than the smaller ones.
-Depending on where you get your sunchokes, try to pick larger firm roots in order to have even slices.
+Depending on where you get your sunchokes, try to pick larger firm roots to have even slices.
+The sunchokes we got came in a variety of sizes and it was much easier to prepare the larger ones.

 Substitutions